stacks-network/docs/src/pages/data-storage/collections.md

 ## Understand how collections work

-One of Blockstack's goals is to give users true data ownership by enabling _data portability_.
+One of the goals of the Stacks ecosystem is to give users true data ownership by enabling _data portability_.
 Data portability allows users to login with their digital ID on any app and have access to the same data.
 For example, if a user adds a photo of a Hawaiian vacation in one app, that photo enters the user's data pool.
 Then, when the user opens a second app, that same photo is available to the second app because the user data, including the photo, is shared via the user's decentralized ID.

 How do collections work?
-Blockstack builds a library containing commonly used data schemes.
+Stacks provides a library containing commonly used data schemes.
 Developers use these classes and objects instead of creating their own, unique data schemes.
 Using a class from the collections library guarantees class data is stored in Gaia in that format; And, when retrieved, guarantees the same format is returned.
 This pre-release provides the `Contact` collection.
 A contact schema produces this structure: